Paediatric Radiology for the General Radiologist 2026

 Course fees

-- Live access
+- Live online access for the three days

 - Full access and control to the DICOM cases